Chili pepper: Origins

+Etymology

+The English word is from chīlli with the same meaning.
+The name of the plant is unrelated to that of the country Chile.
+While pepper originally meant the genus Piper, not Capsicum, the Oxford English Dictionary and Merriam-Webster record both usages.
+The three primary spellings are chili (common in North America), chile (Central America and parts of the US) and chilli (United Kingdom and former British colonies).
+The specific dish name "chili con carne" is normally written with one "l" in both American and British English.

 Distribution to Europe

-When Christopher Columbus and his crew reached the Caribbean, they were the first Europeans to encounter Capsicum fruits.
-They called them "peppers" because, like black pepper (Piper nigrum), which had long been known in Europe, they have a hot spicy taste unlike other foods.
-Chilies were first brought back to Europe by the Spanish, who financed Columbus's voyages, at the start of the large-scale interchange of plants and culture between the New World and the Old World called the Columbian exchange.
-Chilies appear in Spanish records by 1493.
+In 1493, Diego Álvarez Chanca accompanied Christopher Columbus on his second voyage to the West Indies.
+Upon returning to Spain with chili peppers, Chanca became the first European to document their medicinal uses in the Old World, publishing his observations in 1494.
+Columbus and his crew called the Capsicum fruits "peppers" (pimientos in Spanish) because they were pungent like black pepper (Piper nigrum).
+The introduction of chilies to Europe formed part of the wider interchange of plants, animals, and cultures between the New World and the Old World known as the Columbian exchange.
 Unlike Piper vines, which grow naturally only in the tropics, chilies could be grown in temperate climates.
 By the mid-1500s, they had become a common garden plant in Spain and were incorporated into numerous dishes.
 By 1526, they had appeared in Italy, in 1543 in Germany, and by 1569 in the Balkans, where they came to be processed into paprika.